ykbarros/ykbarros.github.io/_posts/2022-03-22-how-to-be-a-first-time-manager.md

 ---
 layout: post
-title: 'How to Be a First-time Manager'
+title: 'How to be a first-time manager'
 tags: [How-to, Communication, Relationships]
 categories: How-to
 featured_image_thumbnail: